Rate this page:

 Your customer will need to know how to prepare their product and app data for migration, and assess if they’re ready to migrate.

-Provide a pre-migration assessment checklist that your customers can refer.
-This allows customers to assess their general readiness to begin migration to cloud.
+You could also provide a checklist so your customers can assess their readiness to begin migration to cloud.

 Existence in cloud

-Where applicable, ensure that you document the entities that the customer must migrate as part of the core product migration for app data migration to be successful.
+Where applicable, document the entities that the customer must migrate as part of the core product migration for app data migration to be successful.

 Recommend that your customers check for duplication between server and cloud, and that they clean up their server/cloud data, or accept behaviour like overwriting data or unsuccessful migration.